Frequently asked questions

 Yes, both accounts would go through the validation process for each of the hostnames separately.

-Can a hostname be validated on two accounts at the same time, for example for transfer purpose?
+Can a hostname be validated on two accounts at the same time, for example, if getting ready for transferring the hostname?

 Yes, multiple accounts can have a validation record for the same domain, but only one account is allowed to add or activate it in a configuration.